microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-list-incomingchannels.md

 If successful, this method returns a `200 OK` response code and a collection of [channel](../resources/channel.md) objects in the response body.
 The response also includes the **@odata.id** property which can be used to access the channel and run other operations on the [channel](../resources/channel.md) object.

 > [!Note]
-> Currently, invoking URL returned from **@odata.id** property fails for cross-tenant shared channel.
-Please remove "/tenants/{tenant-id}" part from URL before invoking the graph call to access cross-tenant shared channel.
-For details, see [known issues](/graph/known-issues).
+> Currently, invoking the URL returned from the **@odata.id** property fails for cross-tenant shared channels.
+You can solve this issue if you remove the `/tenants/{tenant-id}` part from the URL before you call this API.
+For more details, see [known issues](Please add here the link to the specific section under known issues).

 ## Examples

 ### Request
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "list_channel"